spande-cpu/a2k-api/README.md

 }
 ```

-The `get_discussion` function takes a thread URL as input and extracts
+`get_discussion`: Takes a thread URL as input and extracts
 the message content and discussions from that particular thread.

 ## Function: scrape_a2k